P-p-H-d/mlib/README.md

 as "static inline" functions.
 The queue will be composed of object of type 'type'.

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the queue.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.